jhliu17/slurmic/docs/tutorials/sequential_jobs.rst

 Slurm Jobs with slurmic
 ######################

-This example shows how to submit a series of jobs with `slurmic`.
+This example shows how to submit a series of jobs with slurmic.

 Configuration of SlurmFunction
 ==============================